ankitasawant02/Citi-Bike-Analytics-Tableau/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have a number of questions on the program, so your first task on the job is to build a set of data reports to provide the answers.

-Click here to view complted dashboard
+Click https://public.tableau.com/profile/ankita6599#!/vizhome/Citibike_2018_twb/Story1 to view complted dashboard